-For those in Toronto’s growing majority of low income neighbourhoods, things are bad and getting worse — and it’s no accident.
+For those in Toronto’s growing majority of low income neighbourhoods, things are bad and getting worse—and it’s no accident.

 Trends for low-income Torontonians have not improved since.
 Hulchanski told the Toronto Star that, very soon, Toronto’s Three Cities could become two: “one where people struggle just to get by and another where every option in the world is open.”

 Hulchanski argues precarious work and austerity have caused the number of impoverished residents to increase dramatically.
-In an edited collection called Subdivided: City-Building in an Age of Hyper-Diversity Hulchanski suggests that deregulation, tax cuts and austerity measures — all of which intensified in the 1990s with the rise neoliberal “market fundamentalism” — left those failed by the globalized labour market without a safety-net.
+In an edited collection called Subdivided: City-Building in an Age of Hyper-Diversity Hulchanski suggests that deregulation, tax cuts and austerity measures—all of which intensified in the 1990s with the rise neoliberal “market fundamentalism”—left those failed by the globalized labour market without a safety-net.

 Cuts to Canadian social services were implemented to shore up the interests of the affluent and attract transnational capital.
 Toronto is now home to North America’s second-highest concentration of ultra-rich people, with annual net worths around $30 million, according to Knight Frank.

-27 per cent of Toronto’s children live in poverty.
+Twenty-seven percent of Toronto’s children live in poverty.

 In Subdivided, Hulchanski writes that successive, annual cuts to discretionary spending since 1985 made the supply and maintenance of affordable housing untenable while income support was also downsized.